amethystaurora-robo/Rare_event_algorithms/README.md

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic9.png" width="500">
 </p>
-#ALSO CITE THE MODELS (3 citations)

 The 2-box Stommel oceanic model assumes that the ocean is split into a North and South box, each with state variables temperature and salinity.
 The differences of temperature and salinity control the flow, and can effectively simulate a simplified AMOC.
+(Stommel et al 1993)

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic10.png" width="500">
 </p>

 The Lorenz atmospheric model combines three state variables to give a deterministic system with chaotic dynamics.
+(Lorenz, 1963)

 The coupling of these two models into the Gottwald model, allows for the creation of a fast-slow system, where the fast and chaotic dynamics of the atmosphere act as noise on the slower, more resilient, ocean.
+(Gottwald, 2017)
 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic11.png" width="500">
 </p>